-Seven Layer Bars aka Magic Bars are a simple yet indeed decadent combination of graham cracker crust, coconut, chocolate chips, butterscotch chips, sweetened condensed milk, & nuts.
-The sweetened condensed milk caramelizes on the top and is the glue that melds the flavors and pulls all the layers together!
+Seven Layer Bars aka Magic Bars are a simple yet decadent combination of graham cracker crust, coconut, chocolate chips, butterscotch chips, sweetened condensed milk, & nuts.
+The sweetened condensed milk caramelizes on the top and melds the flavors and pulls all the layers together!

 Some people call 7-Layer Bars “Magic Bars.”
 It is my firm belief that these bars got this nondescript name because the only reason such a simple recipe could taste so amazing is by magic.
 I actually found my great-grandmother’s recipe for this magical treat in my Mom’s recipe box.
 Had I known it was there in High School, I could have saved Blair and me several hours of detention!